datastaxdevs/workshop-intro-to-graphql/README.md

 > * [node 15 or 16 and npm 7 or later](https://www.whitesourcesoftware.com/free-developer-tools/blog/update-node-js/)
 > * netlify-cli (use "npm install -g netlify-cli")
 >
-> You will have to adapt commands and paths based on your environment and install the dependencies by yourself. **We won't provide support** to keep on track with schedule.
+> You will have to adapt commands and paths based on your environment (including digging into file `.gitpod.yml`) and install the dependencies by yourself. **We won't provide support** to keep on track with schedule.
 However, we will do our best to give you the info you need to be successful. **This is considered a more advanced path to take.**

 - *What other prerequisites are there?*
 > * You will need a github account
 > * You will need an Astra DB account, but we'll work through that in the exercises
-> * Use **Chrome** or **Firefox** for the best experience.

 - *Do I need to pay for anything for this workshop?*
 > * **No.** All tools and services we provide here are FREE.